haberturdeur/bricks/chronicler/README.md

 * “Clearing/setting a flag” in software corresponds to programming a 0 on flash.
 * Returning a flag to 1 requires erasing the containing sector.

 Per-record metadata bits are stored in a metadata area at the start of each sector, followed by the packed record payloads.
+The metadata area is padded to a 32-bit boundary to guarantee aligned flash operations.

 ### Capacity per Sector